 Withholding agents or their agents must use electronic media to file 250 or more Forms 1042-S with the IRS.
-You are encouraged to file electronically even if you are not required to.
+Financial institutions are required to file Forms 1042-S electronically.
+All withholding agents are encouraged to file electronically even if not required to.
 Even though as many as 249 Forms 1042-S may be submitted on paper to the IRS, the IRS encourages filers to transmit forms electronically.

 Electronic submissions are filed using the Filing Information Returns Electronically (FIRE) System.